 If You Cannot Complete the Course

 If a student is unable to complete a course, they should notify the professor immediately by e-mail or by phone.
-Also, they should go to My Registration Tools under the My Student Tab in WaveNet to withdraw from the class.
+Also, they should go to the Registration Tools card in myHGTC to withdraw from the class.
 Students need to pay attention to the withdrawal and refund deadlines printed in the academic calendar.
 Depending on the time of the semester, dropping a class may affect a student’s financial aid eligibility.
-Students should check with the Financial Aid Office before dropping a class!!
+Students should check with the Financial Aid Office before dropping a class.

 REMEMBER: An online class is a class!
 Students attend an online class by logging on, completing assignments, and submitting information.